Graduate Admissions Frequently Asked Questions

 Pittsburgh, PA 15213

 Can I submit supporting documents after the application deadline?

 It is acceptable for the letters of recommendation to arrive a few days late without affecting the admissions review.
 We request that applicants monitor the online tracking screen to expedite the submission of any missing documents.
 The review process cannot be completed without all the supporting documents in place.

-Non-official transcripts and test reports are acceptable for the admission review process.
-The applicant will be contacted to submit official transcripts and score reports if s/he is accepted and plans to matriculate into the program.
+Non-official transcripts are acceptable for the admission review process.
+The applicant will be contacted to submit official transcripts if s/he is accepted and plans to matriculate into the program.
 The Department may verify the authenticity of the official transcripts and/or letters.

 Are all international applicants required to submit TOEFL scores?

 All non-native-English-speaking applicants must submit the scores for the Test of English as a Foreign Language (TOEFL) or IELTS, as part of the requirements for the Office of International Education to issue I-20.
 However, if a student previously obtained a degree at a U.S. institution, a student may submit an old version of the TOEFL/IELTS/ DuoLingo scores.

 What are the minimal TOEFL scores required for admission?TOEFL/IELTS/DuoLingo requirements:

 How do I check the status of my application?

 The application status may be monitored online.
 This site is updated as supporting documents are received and as decisions are entered, which will trigger an email to the applicant.